When a chimney rebuild is the right call instead of spot repair

 West Palm Beach has several historic-register neighborhoods — El Cid, Old Northwood, Grandview Heights, Flamingo Park — where chimney rebuild work requires attention to the historic appearance of the structure.
 The brick units sourced for a historic-district rebuild are matched to the original era as closely as available stock allows.
 The mortar color is matched to the original mortar (we use sample tests on a small concealed area to confirm color before committing to the full job).
 The crown profile is matched to the original style.

 Historic-district chimney rebuilds typically take longer than standard rebuilds because the matching process and the careful demolition (preserving any salvageable original brick for reuse in less-visible courses) cannot be rushed.
 A historic-district rebuild project that would take 3 days in a standard home often takes 5-7 days in a registered-historic property.
-The pricing reflects this — historic rebuilds run 20-40% above the standard price point for equivalent scope.
+The scope reflects this — historic rebuilds run 20-40% above the standard price point for equivalent scope.

-Insurance-covered chimney rebuild near me in West Palm Beach
+Insurance-covered chimney rebuild in West Palm Beach

 A meaningful fraction of chimney rebuild work in West Palm Beach is performed as part of a homeowner insurance claim — storm damage, lightning strike, chimney fire, or other covered loss.
 Florida insurance carriers (Citizens, Universal, Tower Hill, Heritage) generally cover the rebuild cost less the deductible, with the carrier paying the contractor directly or reimbursing the homeowner after work is complete.